crutchcorn/ReikazeRamblesRedux/content/reikaze/posts/why-i-love-999-nine-hours-nine-persons-nine-doors-so-1688146811/index.md

 ![](./1313401718594458180.png)

-To emphasize how impressed and hooked I was, I’d like to tell you what my first experience was like playing *999. *When I picked up the game, I had absolutely no clue what I was getting into.
+To emphasize how impressed and hooked I was, I’d like to tell you what my first experience was like playing *999*.
+When I picked up the game, I had absolutely no clue what I was getting into.
 While I heard it was pretty good, I didn’t really know anything about it, what it was about, or what I was about to experience.
 What awaited me was a game that would [entrench me into my new favorite genre](https://rockmandash12.kinja.com/why-i-love-visual-novels-so-much-and-how-i-got-into-th-1571227739), a game that I view as the pinnacle of storytelling in video games, and a game that would blow my mind so much that it changed my perspective of games forever.
 To me, *999* was a game that was so gripping, so compelling, with an amazing atmosphere, and just amazing writing: I started the game at 7 PM, and when I finished the first route, it was 3 in the morning.
 It hooked me like no other game has hooked me before, and no game has hooked me since, and it did this with a compelling story, writing that makes you connect with the characters, writing that engages you with the work, writing that is both interesting SciFi and just an interesting story in general, and the way that it uses horror to control the mood and tension is one of the best out there.
 Everything it does fits in to make your experience with the story excellent, everything is done extremely well and the time spent playing this has completely changed who I am.